No Excess “Perhaps too much of everything is as bad as too little.” – Edna Ferber Do you agree with this statement on excess?

 – You anguish over that and you’re not young.

-– You got me there, Dude.
+– You got me there, Pal.
 Still, my recent “choice” was vastly simplified by external circumstances like my age and my retirement income.
 That was liberating because it eliminated “possibilities” showing them to be IM-possibilities.
 The thing is, I think we can be distracted from the important choices by the excess of unimportant choices.
 On what would we exercise our ability to discriminate if we did not have 10 different flavors and 3 different brands of shredded wheat to choose from?
 I really think about that.
 The guys that put the first man in space only had ONE kind of shredded wheat on the shelves in their grocery.
 Anyway, here’s a happy little ditty from Devo that “speaks” to just this question, “Freedom of Choice.”